MASKONAUTS: TAP' TAP' TROUBLE!

 Road to v1.0

-Barring any critical bugs, this will be the final release before v1.0.
-The full launch will include the following additional features:
+The release of version 0.9.6 will be the final release before v1.0. that will include the following additional features:

 Unlockables: Collect coins and defeat enemies to unlock new content.